lokesh23562/find-s-algo/README.md

-This is a Machine Learning lab experiment
+🧠 Machine Learning lab experiment

-The experiment is based on the Find-S Algorithm

-Find-S is used to find the maximum specific hypothesis

-It learns only from positive training examples

-Negative examples are ignored

-The hypothesis is gradually generalized

-This project is simple and beginner-friendly

-Useful for understanding basic concept learning in ML
+The aim of this project is to find the maximum specific hypothesis from the given training data.
+The algorithm learns only from positive examples and ignores negative examples.
+It updates the hypothesis step by step and represents the hypothesis space (Π) using specific and general hypotheses.
+This project is designed to be simple and easy to understand for beginners and is useful for Machine Learning labs and GitHub upload.